Orange CT Homepage

 Tax Collector

-NOTICE TO DELINQUENT TAXPAYERS: Delinquent 2019 GL year motor vehicles bills have been moved to a third-party collection service.
-Any overdue Motor Vehicle tax from 2019 or prior must be cleared with American National Recovery Group.
-You will be charged an additional 15% collection fee for this service.
-Effective March 1, 2023 delinquent motor vehicle accounts on the 2019 Grand List and prior have been turned over to American National Recovery Group.
-Payments must be made through them.
+NOTICE TO DELINQUENT TAXPAYERS: Delinquent 2021GL year and prior MV bills have been moved to the third party collection service, ANRG.
+Pay 2021 GL and prior Motor Vehicle bills at 845-512-8444.
+An additional 15% collection charge will be added to your payment as provided by state statute!
+Any overdue Motor Vehicle tax from 2021 or prior must be cleared with American National Recovery Group.
+(Bill numbers starting with 2021 or 2020 etc.) Payments must be made through them.
 Please contact them at (845) 512-8444 for a current pay off figure.
 You will incur a 15% collector fee on top of any late fees.
-This is the same fee that a Town Constable will collect if a tax warrant is issued on your account.
-This rate is established by CT General Statutes, Chapter 901, 52-261.
-Town Constables will have a Town ID as well as their badge of office with them when attempting to collect overdue taxes.
+This is the same fee that a Town Constable will collect if a tax warrant is issued on your account and is not waivable.
+This rate is established by CT General Statutes, Chapter 901, 52-261. ________________________________________________________________________________________________________ Town Constables will have a Town ID as well as their badge of office with them when attempting to collect overdue taxes.
 Please work with them, if they should come calling!
 They are on official business.
-Constables will make you pay any of these charges to ANRG first and then any remaining tax charges plus the Constables fees on your TOTAL collected bill including your ANRG payments, which will be collected second.
+Constables and State Marshals will make you pay any of these charges to ANRG first and then any remaining tax charges plus the Constables fees on your TOTAL collected bill including your ANRG payments, which will be collected second.

 Interest is charged on all Late payments even if only one day late.
 Interest accrues at 1.5% per month on the outstanding balance (18% annual).
 Note special grace period rules.
 Your bills are due on either the 1st of July or 1st of January.
 Payments made during the grace period will not be assessed an interest charge.
 The grace period ends thirty one days later on the 1st of August or February or the next business day thereafter if the end of the month falls on a holiday or weekend.
 Starting the next business day after the grace period, the late charges include a 3% charge for both the Grace month and the current month.
 Interest charges are calculated based on the end of month in which payments are made.
 Interest Charges accrue for the full month in which late payments are made.